isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 In @sec:hetgen-rels and @sec:homgen-rels, we discussed heterogeneous and homogeneous relations, while we explored many of their properties in
-#sec:rel-props.
+@sec:rel-props.
 The machinery we built here can be found in the standard library under `module:Relation.Binary`:

 ```agda
 open import Relation.Binary